 Critical thinking is the art, skill, and practice of getting to the crux of any subject.
 It allows you to see the big picture and challenge what comes between you and the truth.

 This doesn’t come easy; it requires a certain amount of practice before you can become the master of all that matters.
 It will require the use of critical thinking exercises and practice thereof.

 Critical Thinking Exercise Types

 Critical thinking starts with the three powerful skills of linking ideas, structuring arguments, and recognizing incongruences.
 Each area needs to be practiced and applied in order for you to become the best critical thinker you can be.

 Below are the three major skills of critical thinking:

-- Linking Ideas – this has to do with finding connections between the seemly unrelatable or irrelevant.
+This has to do with finding connections between the seemly unrelatable or irrelevant.

-EXERCISE – Newspaper link up
+Exercise: Newspaper link up

 Take today’s newspaper.
-Brush through all articles in each section (news, sports, business etc.).
+Brush through all articles in each section (news, sports, business, etc.).
 Make a list of the articles as a basic concept.

 Now find ways in which each article is linked to each other, in each section of the newspaper.
 Find the overall theme of each section and if you can, try to link the sections of the newspaper to each other.